abnogueira/sql-ark/8-week-sql-challenge/case-study-4/B-customer-transactions.md

 | :- |
 | 3.8 |

-- 3.8% of the costumers have increased their closing balance higher than 5% every month.
+- 3.8% of the customers have increased their closing balance higher than 5% every month.